The why, who, and when of documentation

 Apart from publishing a document of one shape or another through one or another kind of media, there are other ways of providing the same new knowledge and ongoing support to the users.
 These ways are by no means new but thinking them into a documentation approach may be new and ground-breaking to some.
 However, it may suit the situation and therefore be a useful element of the total solution.

 You can tell the user of a product how to use it through a manual, but you can also demonstrate it while still giving background information and showing related products and how it all works together.

-A good old training course is in general the way to go if many threads of knowledge need to be wowen into a carpet of skills and knowledge, and it may be arranged more or less as a workshop in order to give hands-on experience with the product.
+A good old training course is in general the way to go if many threads of information need to be woven into a carpet of skills and knowledge, and it may be arranged more or less as a workshop in order to give hands-on experience with the product.

 Seminars and webinars